OpenStackOnRaPi/ostackinstall/README.md

 The installation procedure is in principle the same as in the original [Kolla-Ansible guide for the 2025.1 release](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html).
 Installation of [Kolla-Ansible 2023.1](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html) is very similar, but not identical, to 2025.1.
 One difference is that in 2023.1 one has to install Ansible explicitly by running a separate command while in 2025.1 this step is already included in the Kolla-Ansible script and you do nto bother with Ansible.
 Other differences are a direct consequence of changing the status of 2023.1 release to "unmaintained" without appropriate updates in the publicly available Kolla-Ansible guide and in one Kolla-Ansible configuration file (the term ```stable``` is used instead of ```unmaintained```).
 Corrective changes to respective instructions for 2023.1 are outlined in the text below.

 One can use the original source document for 2025.1 and install on his own or take advantage of 100% ready-to-use commands documented below.

-**THE TEXT BELOW IS NOW BEING REVISED FOR 2025.1 as the reference release.
-Temporarily mistakes are possible.**

   * Install Python packages, create and activate virtual environment
 ```